speedment/speedment-doc/README.md

 The plugin enables Markdown-documents hosted on Github to be rendered as PDF by replacing "github" in the file-path to the md-file with "gitprint".
 All chapter source files can be found [here](https://github.com/speedment/speedment-doc/blob/master/pages/).

 For example:
 "https://gitprint.com/speedment/speedment-doc/blob/master/pages/advanced_features.md" will yield a PDF-version of the chapter on Advanced Features.
-Although, do note that the PDF-rendering has some flaws.

 ### Copyright
 All righs reserved by Speedment, Inc., Palo Alto, California, United States